Text Messaging for Nonprofits

 Every year more donors and supporters:

-- Move from place to place which negatively effects your direct mail campaigns
+- Move from place to place which negatively affects your direct mail campaigns

 - Cancel their home phone service which reduces your phonathon effectiveness